The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Collimation

 Collimate, collimate, collimate!
-If you own a Newtonian or Schmidt-Cassegrain telescope, make sure your telescope's optics are collimated.
-It can make a difference when it comes to discerning fine detail.
-If the optics are slightly out of alignment, you may be cheating yourself out of seeing the clearest and sharpest details.
-Make it a habit to check collimation and adjust as needed once your telescope is cooled down.
-Most refractor telescopes generally do not need to be collimated.
+If you own a Newtonian or Schmidt-Cassegrain telescope, ensure your telescope's optics are collimated.
+Proper collimation can significantly enhance your ability to discern fine details.
+Misaligned optics may prevent you from seeing the clearest and sharpest details.
+Make it a habit to check and adjust collimation as needed once your telescope has cooled down.
+Most refractor telescopes generally do not require collimation.

 Tip #5: Dress in layers